Codium-ai/pr-agent/docs/docs/usage-guide/configuration_options.md

 Parameters from a local `.pr_agent.toml` file, in a specific repo, will override the global configuration parameters.

 For example, in the GitHub organization `Codium-ai`:

-- The repo [`https://github.com/Codium-ai/pr-agent-settings`](https://github.com/Codium-ai/pr-agent-settings/blob/main/.pr_agent.toml) contains a `.pr_agent.toml` file that serves as a global configuration file for all the repos in the GitHub organization `Codium-ai`.
+- The file [`https://github.com/Codium-ai/pr-agent-settings/.pr_agent.toml`](https://github.com/Codium-ai/pr-agent-settings/blob/main/.pr_agent.toml)  serves as a global configuration file for all the repos in the GitHub organization `Codium-ai`.

 - The repo [`https://github.com/Codium-ai/pr-agent`](https://github.com/Codium-ai/pr-agent/blob/main/.pr_agent.toml) inherits the global configuration file from `pr-agent-settings`.